maxkueng/restique/README.md

    global options will be overridden by the profile.
 Except `files` and `excludes` will be combined.

+ - `profiles.[NAME].initialize` _(boolean, optional, default: false)_: If true,
+   it will automatically initialize an uninitialize repository.

  - `profiles.[NAME].json` _(boolean, optional, default: false)_: Calls restic
    with the `--json` argument.